Lasting Power of Attorney

 Benefits of a Lasting Power of Attorney

-You can put a Lasting Power of Attorney (LPA) in place at any time, although this doesn’t just have to take place when making a Will.
-An LPA allows you to nominate one or more attorneys, normally the spouse/partner, children or friends, but can be a professional, to look after your affairs if you are unable, or unwilling, to do so yourself.
+You can put a Lasting Power of Attorney (LPA) in place at any time – it doesn’t just have to take place when making a Will.
+An LPA allows you to nominate one or more attorneys, normally the spouse/partner, children, friends or a professional, to look after your affairs if you are unable, or unwilling, to do so yourself.

 There are two types of LPA: